 SCG is a user plane entity. which is mainly responsible for the forwarding and transmission of user data packet, the update of data transmission path and other user plane functions.
-SCG also serves as the gateway function of the EUHT core network and connects with the external data network.
+SCG also serves as the gateway function of the EUHT-5G core network and connects with the external data network.

+− NME (Network Management Entity).

+NME is responsible for network management and configuration, including distributing relative parameters to CAPs.

-8.2.2 Procedure
+F.2.2 Procedure

-The procedures completed by the EUHT CN mainly include authentication and mobility management.
+The procedures completed by the EUHT-5G CN mainly include authentication and mobility management.